jpardogo/ListBuddies/README.md

 ListBuddies
 ===========

-Android library of an Auto circular scroll parallax ListViews like the Home page in the Expedia App.
+Android library of a pair of auto-circular scroll parallax ListViews like the ones on the expedia app home page.

 A video example of this library is on this [youtube video][1].